 business customer means a customer who is not a residential customer.

-business day means a day, other than a Saturday or Sunday, or a Public Holiday appointed under the Public Holidays Act 1993.
+business day means a day, other than a Saturday or Sunday, or a public holiday.

 CAIDI means Customer Average Interruption Duration Index, and is calculated as described in the AER Distribution Reliability Measures Guideline.